drivendataorg/zamba/docs/docs/configurations.md

 #### `auto_lr_find (bool, optional)`

 Whether to run a [learning rate finder algorithm](https://arxiv.org/abs/1506.01186) when calling `pytorch_lightning.trainer.tune()` to try to find an optimal initial learning rate.
 The learning rate finder is not guaranteed to find a good learning rate; depending on the dataset, it can select a learning rate that leads to poor model training.
 Use with caution.
 See the PyTorch Lightning [docs](https://pytorch-lightning.readthedocs.io/en/latest/common/trainer.html#auto-lr-find) for more details.
-Defaults to `False`.
+Defaults to `False`

 #### `backbone_finetune_config (zamba.models.config.BackboneFinetuneConfig, optional)`